Colossians Chapter Three

 Colossians 3:1

-Since, then, you have been raised with Christ, set your hearts on things above, where Christ is seated at the right hand of God.
+So if you were raised along with the Messiah, then seek the things above, where the Messiah is sitting at the right hand of God.

 In chapter 2, we saw how Christ's death and resurrection is the answer to the problem of sin in our lives.
 Because of that, Paul tells us to seek the things of God as that is what it means to "set your hearts".
 This also speaks of an urgency not just a casual waiting for them.
 We also see from this verse that Jesus is in heaven in the position of honor (the right hand) of God.